One Million Dollar Investment in Clinical Research in Parkinson’s Disease

 2) The relationship between microglial activation and β-amyloid deposition in PD-MCI and PD-dementia: Antonio Strafella, MD, PhD, University of Toronto, Toronto, Canada.

-In 2010, Dr. Strafella was awarded a grant from NPF to research how patients with mild cognitive impairment differed from those without, at the level of deep brain structures, using advanced imaging techniques.
+In 2010, Dr. Strafella was awarded a grant from NPF to research how patients with The intermediate stage between the cognitive decline of normal aging and dementia.
+It can involve problems with memory, language, thinking and judgement. differed from those without, at the level of deep brain structures, using advanced imaging techniques.
 Dr. Strafella will follow up this work looking at inflammation, studying the impact of the Alzheimer’s protein β-amyloid in Parkinson’s.
 This study will use an advanced imaging technique, positron emission tomography (PET) scans, to examine how a number of important factors interrelate in the brain.
 First, they will look at how the brain’s immune system, which is based on cells called microglia that respond to inflammation in the brain, are activated in patients experiencing cognitive change.
 Second, they will look for deposition of β-amyloid to see if this Alzheimer’s protein is linked to this inflammation.
 Finally, they will look to see if the brain atrophies in regions where one or both of these signals are found.
 A big question is which comes first: the bad proteins or the inflammation?
 This study will be based around a new technology: an innovative PET scan tracer that shows where the brain’s immune system is active.